Search

 Animal-Assisted Therapy

 The care and keeping of animals can be therapeutic.
 Animal-assisted therapy sessions can include animals like dogs or horses.
+Equine therapy benefits include a trauma-informed approach to recovery.
 You may provide care by grooming or feeding an animal.
 By making a personal connection with a non-judgmental animal, you gain empathy and independence while increasing your stress tolerance and impulse control.

 Outdoor Therapy